Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Tentatively accept the specified event in a user calendar', using a specific verb and resource.
-It distinguishes from siblings like 'accept-calendar-event' and 'decline-calendar-event' by emphasizing the tentative nature and the proposal feature.
+The description clearly states the action ('tentatively accept') and the resource ('calendar event').
+It distinguishes itself from sibling tools like 'accept-calendar-event' and 'decline-calendar-event' by specifying the tentative nature.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.